avaldebe/home-monitoring-grafana/README.md

 ## Projects

-- `01-mosquitto`: Mosquitto Docker container configuration files
+- `mosquitto`: Mosquitto Docker container configuration files
-- `02-bridge`: Python script that receives MQTT data and persists those to InfluxDB
+- `mqtt-bridge`: Python script that receives MQTT data and persists those to InfluxDB
-- `03-bme280_mqtt`: Arduino sketch file for the ESP8266 and the BME280 that publishes sensor data to MQTT
-- `04-mijia_ble_mqt`: Python script that connects to a BTLE MiJia Temperature & Humidity sensor and publishes data to MQTT
+- `mqtt-pypms`: Python script that reads a PMSx003 sensor and publishes sensor data to MQTT
-- `05-dht22_mqtt`: Arduino sketch file for the ESP8266 and the DHT22 that publishes sensor data to MQTT

 ## Setup